How to pay off debt in a year…are you curious what it would take to pay off ALL of your debt in just the next 365 days? I’ll show you.

 I’ll pick the number $40,000, since it’s around what I graduated college in debt with (my total had been $36,000).

 So, how do you pay off 40K in debt, FAST?
+You know, so that you can get to that juicy, debt free lifestyle quicker?

 For this scenario, I’ll say the debts are the following: